rostaresearch/unbinding/README.md

 | --namd           | string   |              None |

 `--trajectory`
 Which trajectory to analyze.
-Finds the latest `traj_$i` folder unless specified.
+Proceeds according to the checkpoint file unless specified.

 `--lig` (default=LIG)
 Define the ligand resname, correspond in the resname present in the psf/prmtop/pdb file.